-- 1. Engine oil drain bolt B - Clean the oil strainer with solvent, and then check it for damage and replace it if necessary. - 5.
-Check the O-ring for damage and replace it if necessary. - 6.
-Install the oil strainer, spring, O-ring and engine oil drain bolts, and then tighten the drain bolts to the specified torque.
+- 1. Engine oil drain bolt A - Clean the engine oil strainer with solvent, and then check it for damage and replace it if necessary. - 5.
+Check the O-ring for damage and replace it if necessary. - Install the engine oil strainer, compression spring, O-ring and engine oil drain bolt, and then tighten the drain bolt to the specified torque.